day8/re-frame-http-fx/README.md

 include them in your `:on-success` and `:on-failure` event vector in Step 3. they will be passed along.
 Actual `result` will always be the last value.

+TODO:

+XXX value can be a `list` of maps where multiple HTTPs required XXX Are we using the `ajax-request` API?
+If so, I wonder why?